 The current pandemic and resulting lockdown have had a dramatic impact on the performing arts in Wales.
 Spotlight… seeks to highlight the companies, organisations and creatives working and producing throughout the pandemic and explore the ways Welsh creatives have sought to retain a platform and continue to project their voices and reach their audiences.
+On this edition, Run Amok.

 Who are Run Amok?